Verification

 • Claims that reference market facts should map to external sources.

-• Claims that depend on methodology stay consistent with boundaries documented in /methodology.
+• Claims that depend on methodology remain consistent with the boundaries documented in /methodology.

 These rules are designed to reduce ambiguity, protect trust, and keep positioning aligned with what is actually supported.